msiddharthbansal/dataAnalysis-Zopper/README.md

 # Data Science Internship Assessment: Zopper

 ## Overview
 This repository contains the solution for the hiring assessment.
-The goal was to analyze the provided dataset, visualize key relationships, and build a predictive model to estimate [Insert Target Variable, e.g., Housing Prices / Depth / Customer Churn].
+The goal was to analyze the provided dataset, visualize key relationships, and build a predictive model to estimate store performance trends to predict January "Attach Rates" across different regions.
+The solution handles high-volatility data by distinguishing between **consistent performers** and **unstable stores**, applying smoothing techniques where necessary.

 ## Repository Structure
 ```text